citrus/green_eggs_and_spam/README.md

 Green Eggs and Spam
 ===================

 A simple way to filter spam in your rails forms.
-Green eggs and spam presents the user with a simple question: **What color is this image?**
+GreenEggsAndSpam presents users with an easy question: **What color is this image?**

 You'll supply the images and a key of which one's which.
 The gem will handle the rest.